PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 The Allowance screen displays

-• Married Allowances (MAE) for an individual aged 75 and over (born before 6 April 1934 and the date of marriage is before 5 December 2005)
+• Married Allowances (MAE) where an individual, or individual’s spouse or civil partner, was born before 6 April 1935 and the date of marriage is before 5 December 2005

 • Amount carried forward from coding